kubeflow/website/content/en/docs/components/pipelines/v2/installation/_index.md

 +++
 title = "Installation"
-description = "Options to install Kubeflow Pipelines" weight = 2
+description = "Options for deploying Kubeflow Pipelines" weight = 3
 +++

 This page will be available soon.
 For similar information, see [KFP v1 installation documentation][v1-installation].